Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 - **Contextual Applications**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentaries.

 #### 2. Evaluation of AI Limitations
-- **Technical Constraints**: Acknowledge current limitations of AI models in terms of emotional depth and authenticity.
+- **Technical Constraints**: Assess current AI models' limitations in emotional interpretation and replication.
 - **Subjectivity of Emotion**: Address the subjective nature of emotions that may hinder AI's performance in crafting universally appealing music.

 #### 3. Community Collaboration for Feedback